Flying with a Dog? Here’s What You Need to Know

 What You Need to Know about Flying with a Dog

 When traveling with your dog, owners should consider a range of factors and qualities characteristic of their pet.
 However, even the friendliest dog could be denied boarding by a strict airline; most commercial airlines are dog-friendly, but each has a unique and distinctive pet traveling policy.
-For more information about specific airlines, see our online resource.
+For more information about specific airlines, see our Airline Pet Policy and Travel Reservation Guide.

 When to Put Your Dog in Cargo